-.6.3.5.2 Bachelor's Degree from an accredited university or college in nursing, psychology, social work, early childhood education, child development or a related field or Bachelor's degree in another field and has a minimum of 45 documented training hours related to behavioral health issues and treatment.

-5.3.7 Monthly Care Coordination and Case Management Reporting Requirements
+- 5.3.5.3.5.2 Bachelor's Degree from an accredited university or college in nursing, psychology, social work, early childhood education, child development or a related field or Bachelor's degree in another field and has a minimum of 45 documented training hours related to behavioral health issues and treatment. - 5.3.6 Monthly Care Coordination and Case Management Reporting Requirements The CONTRACTOR shall:

-- 5.3.7.1 Submit a monthly report of all Members that are receiving Care Coordination and Case Management services to include those Members identified as a mandatory service population who the CONTRACTOR has been unable to provide Case Management Services to.
-Refer to the Managed Care Process and Procedure Manual for additional guidance. - 5.4 Care Coordination and Case Management Program Description
+- 5.3.6.1 Submit a monthly report of all Members that are receiving Care Coordination and Case Management services to include those Members identified as a mandatory service population who the CONTRACTOR has been unable to provide Case Management Services to.
+Refer to the Managed Care Report Companion guide for additional guidance. - 5.4 Care Coordination and Case Management Program Description